-In accordance with Policy 2464 (Gifted and Talented Pupils),the Roxbury Township Board of Education recognizes its responsibility for the provision of appropriate instructional adaptations and services for students with exceptional abilities.
+In accordance with Policy and Regulation 2464, the Roxbury Township Board of Education recognizes its responsibility for the provision of appropriate instructional adaptations and services for students with exceptional abilities.

 Collectively, P.E.A.K. offers students opportunities to both expand upon the foundations provided within the classroom, and to grow into lifelong scholars by encouraging the development of their own intrinsic motivation to become active model citizens of our society.

 Whereas S.T.E.M. education refers to the areas of science, technology, engineering and mathematics; S.T.E.A.M. education incorporates the “A” for the arts – recognizing that to be successful in technical fields, individuals must also be creative and use critical thinking skills which are best developed through exposure to the arts.

 The Roxbury School District believes that all students are entitled to a productive and equitable learning environment, where identified learners are challenged beyond the foundations already created in classroom settings.
 The program’s foundation is based upon the 2019 K - 12 Gifted Programming Standards by the National Association for Gifted Children (NAGC) and the Roxbury Township Board of Education Policy and Regulation 2464.

 In keeping with Policy 2464: Gifted and talented students are:

 “students who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in the district and who require modification of their educational program if they are to achieve in accordance with their capabilities.”